Find a spider by...

 The female of this species which, like the male, is not often noticed by the general public, is quite similar in appearance to its mate, though of course

 it lacks the expanded palps that the male has.
-Both have a set of white arrow-head marks of diinishing size at the rear end of the abdomen, which is a characteristic
+Both have a set of white arrow-head marks size at the rear end of the abdomen, which is a characteristic

 of Leichhardteus species but is also found on members of another corinnid genus: Nucastia.